needle-mirror/com.unity.testframework.graphics/Documentation~/com.unity.testframework.graphics.md

 With this in place, any scene added to the build systems will result in a test case for the scene being generated in the test runner.

+**Important Note for Android and WebGL Platforms**

+For Android and WebGL Platforms, you'll need to use a slightly different test setup pattern that uses asynchronous reference image loading.
+Please refer to the [Using the Graphics Test Framework with Android and WebGL](#using-the-graphics-test-framework-with-android-and-webgl) section below for instructions.

 ### Test Filters
 Since test cases are automatically generated based on the scenes in the project build settings the usual way of filtering test cases may not work.
 To filter scenes out of specific configurations create a test filter scriptable object by right clicking in the asset list and choosing Create -> Testing -> Test Filter ScriptableObject.
 This will create a filter asset which you may want to place in the Editor directory as it is not used at runtime.
 Select this newly created object in the inspector then add a scene in the scene asset field to exclude from the configuration specified.
 If multiple scenes need to be excluded in the same configuration you can add them to the filter by incrementing the number next to the scene field and adding additional scenes to the fields that appear.
 Remove scenes by decrementing the number, this will remove entries at the bottom of the list.